Espanto Jr. (CMLL): Early years (2012–2021)

-Prior to his in-ring debut sports website MedioTiempo had described Espanto Jr. of having "a good look and better wrestling skills" based on what they had seen of him before becoming Espanto Jr. Espanto Jr. made his in-ring debut for CMLL on September 18, 2012 on an Arena Mexico show where he teamed up with fellow Generacion 2012 member Herodoes Jr., losing his debut match to Bengala and Oro Jr. After the match a Super Lchas Magazine writer stated that Espanto Jr. had an "Amargo debut", or "Bitter debut" in the team's loss Espanto Jr.'s first high level exposure came in February 2013 where he was one of 20 participants in the 2013 Torneo Sangre Nueva ("New Blood Tournament").
-This was his first significant tournament in CMLL and in a tournament specifically designed to bring attention to the young, low-ranked wrestlers of the promotion.
-He participated in qualifying block A that wrestled on February 26, 2013 where he was one of 10 wrestlers in the torneo cibernetico, multi-man elimination match alongside Akuma, Camaleón, Cholo, Herodes Jr., Hombre Bala Jr., Höruz, Stigma, Soberano Jr. and Boby Zavala.
-He was eliminated by Hombre Bala Jr. as the fifth man eliminated overall, he did not eliminate anyone during the match.
-Block winner Soberano Jr. would end up winning the entire tournament.

-In late March, 2013 Espanto Jr. was announced as one of the Novatos, or rookies, in the 2013 Torneo Gran Alternativa, or "Great Alternative tournament".
-The Gran Alternativa paired a rookie with an experienced wrestler for a tag team tournament, which similarly to the Torneo Sangre Nueva was designed to showcase various CMLL rookies.
-Espanto Jr. was teamed up with veteran wrestler Mr. Niebla and competed in Block B that took place on the April 19, 2013 Super Viernes show.
-The team defeated rookie Camaleón and veteran Brazo de Plata in the first round, but lost to eventual tournament winners, rookie Bobby Zavala and veteran Rey Escorpión in the second round to be eliminated from the tournament.
-The following year Espanto Jr. once again competed in that year's Gran Alternativa tournament, this time teaming up with veteran Mephisto for the tournament.
-The team lost to rookie Soberano Jr. and veteran Volador Jr. in the first round of the tournament held on March 31, 2014.
+Prior to his in-ring debut, sports website MedioTiempo described Espanto Jr. as having "a good look and better wrestling skills" based on what they had seen of him before becoming Espanto Jr. Espanto Jr. made his CMLL in-ring debut on September 18, at their main venue, Arena México, where he and fellow Generacion 2012 member Herodoes Jr. lost to Bengala and Oro Jr. Espanto Jr.'s first high level exposure came in February 2013, where he was one of 20 participants in the Torneo Sangre Nueva ("New Blood Tournament"), a tournament specifically designed to bring attention to the young, low-ranked wrestlers of the promotion.
+He participated in qualifying block A on February 26, where he was one of 10 wrestlers in the torneo cibernetico, multi-man elimination match alongside Akuma, Camaleón, Cholo, Herodes Jr., Hombre Bala Jr., Höruz, Stigma, Soberano Jr. and Boby Zavala.
+He was eliminated by Hombre Bala Jr. as the fifth man eliminated overall.
+Block winner Soberano Jr. wound up winning the entire tournament.
+In late March, Espanto Jr. was announced as one of the novatos ("rookies") in the Torneo Gran Alternativa ("Great Alternative Tournament"), which paired a rookie with an experienced wrestler for a tag team tournament.
+Espanto Jr. was paired with veteran wrestler Mr. Niebla and competed in Block B on the April 19 Super Viernes.
+The team defeated Camaleón and Brazo de Plata in the first round, but lost to eventual tournament winners Bobby Zavala and Rey Escorpión in the second round.
+The following year, Espanto Jr. and Mephisto competed in that year's Torneo Gran Alternativa, but lost to Soberano Jr. and Volador Jr. in the first round on January 31, 2014.